 • Types of vans: VW Vanagon Westfalia

-Last Frontier‘s fleet consists of four vintage Westies with original interiors, including one 4 x4 Volkswagen Syncro and one (only one) automatic transmission model.
+Last Frontier‘s campervan rental fleet consists of four vintage Westies with original interiors, including one 4 x4 Volkswagen Syncro and one (only one) automatic transmission model.
 Most of the vans sleep up to four, but “Sourdough” accommodates a maximum of six.
 Bring a sleeping bag for shoulder season/northern lights trips because most of the vans don’t have auxiliary heaters.

 River Wild Campervans